instana/nginx-tracing/README.md

 **Customer question**: We have `proxy_set_header` directives only in server blocks in the NGINX configuration.
 Do we have to set `opentracing_propagate_context` for all locations?

 **Answer**: No, it can be set at main (http), server, and location level.
 So just add it to the server blocks where you have the `proxy_set_header` directives.

+### Authorization Subrequests are not traced

+The subrequest tracing requires the configuration entry `log_subrequest on;` at main (`http`) level.
+Versions before `1.1.2` cause log spam without that setting.
+From version `1.2.0` onwards traces from subrequests show the correct URI.